-- 33.3.2.1 Compliance with any of the following Standards, in particular the permitted Standards, does not absolve any commitment to the conditions of any relevant land use consent, consent notice or covenant registered on the site's computer freehold register. - Where an activity does not comply with a Standard listed in the Standards table, the activity status identified by the 'Non-Compliance Status' column applies. - 33.3.2.3 Unless otherwise stated in the District Plan, the rules in Chapter 33 apply to all parts of the District, including formed and unformed roads, whether zoned or not. - 33.3.2.4 The following abbreviations are used in the tables.
+- 33.3.2.1 Compliance with any of the following Standards, in particular the permitted Standards, does not absolve any commitment to the conditions of any relevant land use consent, consent notice or covenant registered on the site's computer freehold register. - 33.3.2.2 Where an activity does not comply with a Standard listed in the Standards table, the activity status identified by the 'Non-Compliance Status' column applies. - 33.3.2.3 Unless otherwise stated in the District Plan, Tthe rules in Chapter 33 apply to all parts of the District, including formed and unformed roads, whether zoned or not. - 33.3.2.4 The following abbreviations are used in the tables.
 Any activity that is not permitted (P) or prohibited (PR) requires resource consent.

-Р Permitted С Controlled

-RD Restricted Discretionary D Discretionary
+Р Permitted С Controlled RD Restricted Discretionary D Discretionary

-NC Non Complying PR Prohibited

-33.3.2.5 The permitted activities in Table 1 are subject to Tables 2 to 4, unless otherwise specified.

-33.3.3 Rules: Application of the indigenous vegetation rules

-- 33.3.3.1 The clearance thresholds (in m2) contained in Tables 1 4 apply cumulatively over any period of 5 consecutive years.
-To assess compliance with these rules, the area proposed to be cleared on the site must be added to any area cleared within the past 5 years. - 33.3.3.2 In a Significant Natural Area all clearance is subject to Rules 33.5.4 and 33.5.5.

-Advice Notes

-Refer to the District Plan web mapping application and section 33.9 for the Schedule of Significant Natural Areas.

-33.3.4 Rules: Exemptions

-- 33.3.4.1 Indigenous vegetation clearance for the operation and maintenance of existing and in service/operational roads, tracks, drains, utilities, structures and/or fence lines, but excludes their expansion. - 33.3.4.2 Clearance of indigenous trees that have been wind thrown and/or are dead standing as a result of natural causes and have become dangerous to life or property. - Tables 1 and 2 do not apply to the clearance of any tree within any urban environment allotment. - 33.3.4.4 The rules in Tables 1 and 2 do not apply to the clearance necessary for the removal of any species listed in rule 34.4.2 or the removal of pest plants identified in the regional pest management plan or the Biosecurity Act 1993.
+NC Non Complying PR Prohibited 33.3.2.5 The permitted activities in Table 1 are subject to Tables 2 to 4, unless otherwise specified.
+33.3.3 Rules: Application of the indigenous vegetation rules 33.3.3.1 The clearance thresholds (in m2) contained in Tables 1 - 4 apply cumulatively over any period of 5 consecutive years.
+To assess compliance with these rules, the area proposed to be cleared on the site must be added to any area cleared within the past 5 years.
+For the purposes of determining compliance with the rules in Tables 1 - 4, indigenous vegetation must be measured cumulatively over the area(s) to be cleared within a site in the previous five years.
+33.3.3.2 Rules 33.5.1 and 33.5.2 shall apply where indigenous vegetation attains 'structural dominance' and the indigenous vegetation exceeds 50% of the total area to be cleared or total number of species present of the total area to be cleared.
+33.3.3.3 Rules 33.5.1 and 33.5.2 4 shall apply where indigenous vegetation does not attain structural dominance and exceeds 67% of the total area to be cleared, or total number of species present of the total area to be cleared.
+33.3.3.4 Structural dominance means indigenous species that are in the tallest stratum.
+33.3.3.
+2 5 Rules 33.3.3.2 and 33.3.3.3 do not apply to Significant Natural Areas listed in Schedule 33.7.
+In a Significant Natural Area all clearance is subject to Rules 33.5.4 and 33.5.5.
+Advice Notes Refer to the Planning Maps and Part 33.
+9 7 for the Schedule of Significant Natural Areas.
+33.3.4 Rules: Exemptions 33.3.4.1 Indigenous vegetation clearance for the operation and maintenance of existing and in service/operational roads, tracks, drains, utilities, structures and/or fence lines, but excludes their expansion.
+33.3.4.2 Clearance of indigenous trees that have been wind thrown and/or are dead standing as a result of natural causes and have become dangerous to life or property.
+33.3.4.2 Tables 1 and 2 do not apply to the clearance of any tree within any urban environment allotment.
+33.3.4.3 The rules in Tables 1 and 2 do not apply to the clearance necessary for the removal of any species listed in rule 34.4.2 or the removal of pest plants identified in the regional pest management plan or the Biosecurity Act 1993.

-33.4 Rules - Clearance of Indigenous Vegetation